Taking It On

 "Taking It On" is a song written by Lynsey de Paul and Ron Roker, and originally published by ATV Music.
 Although de Paul recorded her own demo version of the song in 1972, her version of the song was not released until 2013 on her Anthology CD album Sugar and Beyond.
 De Paul also arranged and produced this recording.

-The song was first released by the popular dancing ensemble The Young Generation, together with another De Paul/Roker composition "It's Been a Long Time", on their album Give Me Love, named after the George Harrison song "Give Me Love (Give Me Peace on Earth)" that the Young Generation also cover on the album.
-It was released in 1973 on the RCA Victor label.
+The song was given it first official release by the popular dancing ensemble The Young Generation, together with another De Paul/Roker composition "It's Been a Long Time", on their album Give Me Love, named after the George Harrison song "Give Me Love (Give Me Peace on Earth)" that the Young Generation also cover on the album.
+It was released in 1973 on the RCA Victor label and promotion included an advert listing "Takin It On" as a track on the album.
 The song was also a track on the 1974 German release of a double album of the same name, but which included their other 1973 album "They Sold A Million" and had a gatefold sleeve.
 The Young Generation were a dancing and singing group, created specifically for BBC Television in the late 1960s but also popular in their own right on German television shows such as Star Parade, a West German music television programme, which was shown on ZDF.